soapteam/soapfish/README.md

 soapfish is a library to use SOAP services in Python.
 The server-side component can be used with Pyramid, Django and other frameworks (including plain WSGI).
-The library can also be used to implement SOAP clients with httplib2 (and using another HTTP request library such as requests should only require about 20-30 lines of code).
+The library can also be used to implement SOAP clients with requests.

 The library can also help parsing/serializing a Python class model from/to XML and a bare-bones SOAP client.